harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 ### Dead End #1

-After a full day of testing DbContext lifetimes, we had:
+After a full day of testing DbContext lifetimes, I had:

 - ✅ Proven that changing from Transient to Scoped didn't fix the issue
 - ✅ Proven interceptors are isolated per scope
 - ❌ Still had no idea why events were duplicating

-**However**, we kept the change to `ServiceLifetime.Scoped` anyway.
-Even though it didn't solve our immediate problem, using Transient for DbContext was a legitimate issue that could cause problems in production.
-We fixed it preemptively while we were in the area.
+**However**, I kept the change to `ServiceLifetime.Scoped` anyway.
+Even though it didn't solve my immediate problem, using Transient for DbContext was a legitimate issue that could cause problems in production.
+I fixed it preemptively while I was in the area.

 Time to look elsewhere.